tegacodes/BushwickAnalytica/README.md

 * Students to finalize the title and copy for their campaigns.
 * Students to identify their target audience and fill the audience form [included here](https://github.com/tegacodes/BushwickAnalytica/blob/master/Audience-form.pdf) with their audience parameters.
 This form is for the Google Ad platform but alternate forms could be prepared based on Twitter or Facebook.

 To conclude, instructor posts ads to Google Ad platform.
+This does cost money.
+I used some of the production budget for this project to run each ad with a budget of $1 per day for a month with Google.
+This can obviously be tweaked depending on resources available.

 ## Additional Readings and Resources
 * Sam Lavigne and Tega Brain, The New Organs: [https://lav.io/projects/the-new-organs/](https://lav.io/projects/the-new-organs/)